TraceabilityInternet/TraceabilityDriver/README.md

 },
 ```

+> You need to reach out to [info@thegdst.org](info@thegdst.org) to get your credentials for executing the capability test.

 After configuring this, it is possible to execute the capability test from inside the Traceability Driver portal:

 **Start Capability Test**